benjivesterby/teleport_exercise/docs/design.md

 ### Testing

-Library testing will follow a similar test helper process pattern to the `os/exec` package itself.
+Library testing will utilize several test binaries.
 The testing will be minimal to account for time.
 The helper process will be tested to ensure proper propagation of the environment variables and stdin/stdout/stderr.

 ## API